e-spatula/CITS3403-Project/README.md

 This application uses a simple first past the post voting system.
 Only logged in users can vote and users can only vote once.
 The poll creator has the option to limit the number of options individual users can vote for.

+### of note
+This web app is completely custom styled using CSS grid and all pages should be fully responsive.
+This includes the custom made graph rendering classes.

 ### Prerequisites

 A minimum of python 3.7 is required to run this project